total3Fan/ZOE/readme.md

 Tradingview Indicator
 ================================================================

-ZOE has her own free indicator (ZOE-DEGEN) if desired and can be found at Surn Discord group
+ZOE has her own free indicator (ZOE-DEGEN) if desired and can be found at Surfn Discord group

 7 Day Discord Group Trial: https://discord.gg/jrdWpnkh